Tesla (NASDAQ:TSLA) Trading 0.7% Higher

-A number of equities research analysts recently weighed in on TSLA shares.
-Deutsche Bank Aktiengesellschaft lowered their target price on shares of Tesla from $200.00 to $189.00 and set a “buy” rating on the stock in a research note on Wednesday.
-TD Cowen lowered their price objective on shares of Tesla from $200.00 to $180.00 and set a “market perform” rating for the company in a research note on Thursday, January 25th.
-HSBC decreased their price target on shares of Tesla from $143.00 to $138.00 and set a “reduce” rating for the company in a research note on Wednesday.
-JPMorgan Chase & Co. lowered their price target on shares of Tesla from $130.00 to $115.00 and set an “underweight” rating for the company in a research report on Wednesday.
-Finally, Robert W. Baird lowered their price target on Tesla from $300.00 to $280.00 and set an “outperform” rating for the company in a research report on Tuesday.
-Ten equities research analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $201.63.
+Several equities research analysts have commented on the stock.
+China Renaissance started coverage on shares of Tesla in a report on Monday, February 26th.
+They set a “hold” rating on the stock.
+HSBC lowered their target price on shares of Tesla from $143.00 to $138.00 and set a “reduce” rating on the stock in a report on Wednesday.
+Wedbush decreased their price target on Tesla from $315.00 to $300.00 and set an “outperform” rating on the stock in a research report on Thursday, March 28th.
+Piper Sandler lowered their price objective on Tesla from $295.00 to $225.00 and set an “overweight” rating on the stock in a research report on Monday, February 5th.
+Finally, Jefferies Financial Group decreased their target price on Tesla from $225.00 to $185.00 and set a “hold” rating on the stock in a research note on Monday, January 29th.
+Ten equities research analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $201.63.

-Tesla (NASDAQ:TSLA – Get Free Report) last released its quarterly earnings results on Wednesday, January 24th.
-The electric vehicle producer reported $0.71 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.74 by ($0.03).
-The firm had revenue of $25.17 billion for the quarter, compared to the consensus estimate of $25.64 billion.
+Tesla (NASDAQ:TSLA – Get Free Report) last released its earnings results on Wednesday, January 24th.
+The electric vehicle producer reported $0.71 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.74 by ($0.03).
 Tesla had a net margin of 15.50% and a return on equity of 16.62%.
-The firm’s revenue was up 3.5% on a year-over-year basis.
-During the same quarter last year, the company earned $1.07 earnings per share.
-Sell-side analysts expect that Tesla, Inc. will post 2.38 earnings per share for the current year.
+The business had revenue of $25.17 billion for the quarter, compared to analysts’ expectations of $25.64 billion.
+During the same quarter in the previous year, the business posted $1.07 earnings per share.
+Tesla’s revenue for the quarter was up 3.5% on a year-over-year basis.
+Equities analysts anticipate that Tesla, Inc. will post 2.38 EPS for the current fiscal year.

-In other news, SVP Andrew D. Baglino sold 10,500 shares of the stock in a transaction on Thursday, February 29th.
-The stock was sold at an average price of $204.17, for a total transaction of $2,143,785.00.
-Following the sale, the senior vice president now owns 31,230 shares in the company, valued at $6,376,229.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In other Tesla news, Director Robyn M. Denholm sold 93,705 shares of the company’s stock in a transaction on Tuesday, March 12th.
-The stock was sold at an average price of $175.44, for a total transaction of $16,439,605.20.
-Following the transaction, the director now owns 15,000 shares of the company’s stock, valued at approximately $2,631,600.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, SVP Andrew D. Baglino sold 10,500 shares of the business’s stock in a transaction on Thursday, February 29th.
-The stock was sold at an average price of $204.17, for a total value of $2,143,785.00.
-Following the sale, the senior vice president now owns 31,230 shares of the company’s stock, valued at approximately $6,376,229.10.
+In related news, Director Robyn M. Denholm sold 93,706 shares of the firm’s stock in a transaction that occurred on Wednesday, February 21st.
+The shares were sold at an average price of $194.73, for a total transaction of $18,247,369.38.
+Following the completion of the sale, the director now owns 15,000 shares of the company’s stock, valued at $2,920,950.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, Director Robyn M. Denholm sold 93,706 shares of the company’s stock in a transaction on Wednesday, February 21st.
+The stock was sold at an average price of $194.73, for a total transaction of $18,247,369.38.
+Following the transaction, the director now directly owns 15,000 shares of the company’s stock, valued at $2,920,950.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, SVP Xiaotong Zhu sold 687 shares of the company’s stock in a transaction dated Wednesday, March 6th.
+The shares were sold at an average price of $177.11, for a total transaction of $121,674.57.
+Following the transaction, the senior vice president now owns 63,171 shares in the company, valued at approximately $11,188,215.81.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 209,098 shares of company stock valued at $38,802,534 in the last 90 days.
+In the last ninety days, insiders sold 209,098 shares of company stock worth $38,802,534.
 25.10% of the stock is owned by corporate insiders.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits; and non-warranty after-sales vehicle, used vehicles, body shop and parts, supercharging, retail merchandise, and vehicle insurance services.